CALDISS-AAU/just-renewability/README.md

 # Just Renewability - data collection

-This repository contains the code used for collecting news data for the research project "Just Renewability" at Copenhagen University and Aalborg University
+This repository contains the code used for collecting news data for the research project "Just Renewability" at Copenhagen University and Aalborg University.

+The repository merely serves as documentation for how articles were collected and selected in the project.
+The code is not maintained.

 ## About the project